 As an undergraduate at Lebanon Valley, Tavani was an outstanding running back, earning the team's Most Valuable Player honors twice in his career.
 As a senior, he became the school's first player to rush for more than 1,000 yards in a single season.
 An Associated Press All-American as a senior, he was inducted into the school's Athletic Hall of Fame in the fall of 1988.
 Tavani was inducted into the Lebanon Catholic High School Hall of Fame in its inaugural class in March 2004 and joined the Central Chapter of the Pennsylvania Sports Hall of Fame in November 2006.
 Tavani earned a Bachelor of Arts degree in Psychology from Lebanon Valley in 1975, and has completed postgraduate work in Counselor Education.

 Tavani and his wife, Agnes, reside on College Hill, and are the parents of four children.
-Liam `03 and Meghan `06 are graduates of Lafayette, while Bridget is a sophomore on College Hill.
-Meghan was married to Frank Morici in 2009 and they welcomed their first child, Natalie, in 2012.
-Daniel, who graduated from Wofford College in 2007 where he was a four-year letterwinner for the football team, married the former Kara Bennewitz in 2011.
+Liam '03, Meghan '06 and Bridget '13 are graduates of Lafayette.
+Meghan married Frank Morici in 2009 and they welcomed their first child, Natalie, in 2012.
+Daniel, who graduated from Wofford College in 2008 where he was a four-year letterwinner for the football team, married the former Kara Bennewitz in 2011.
 The welcomed a son, Jackson Anthony, in 2013.

 Lafayette Athletics, as a partner in the mission of the College, provides an incredibly effective learning experience for student-athletes through competitive NCAA Division I athletics.
 Lafayette sponsors 23 varsity sports with more than 600 student-athletes.Mission Statement | Leopard Tradition | Staff Directory | Feedback | Ask the AD